 On the kitchen countertop there was always a dark cocoa chocolate sheet cake with thick gooey frosting.
 Everyone was welcome to dig in, anytime.
 The tropical living side involved a gecko that resided under the refrigerator.
-He scurried out to eat mosquitoes, ants, and food crumbs off the floor, usually under cover of darkness.
+He scurried out to eat mosquitoes, ants, and food crumbs, usually under cover of darkness.
 In the beginning he was tiny, two or three inches in length.
 Over the years he grew substantially longer–and wider.

 One day, Patricia came home and found the chocolate cake tin uncovered.
 Not a good idea in that climate.
 On closer inspection, she saw the gecko, now a robust eight-inches, floundering on his back in the frosting.
 Alive and wiggling wildly, unable to re-right himself, he was going nowhere.